trueagi-io/MettaWamJam/README.md

 If you wish to modify the server, then clone the repo, modify as desired for your installation, and rebuild the Dockerfile.

+"WAM" is an acronym for Warren Abstract Machine.